Revance-Therapeutics-Inc/Contracts/ADDRESS.md

 ## Notes
 * This contract is containing example values, we reviewed very carefully the consistency of those values, but we cannot guarantee that there are no errors.
 If you spot one, please raise an [issue](https://github.com/paypal/data-contract-template/issues).
 * Some fields have `null` value: even if it is equivalent to not having the field in the contract, we wanted to have the field for illustration purpose.
 * This contract leverages BigQuery but should be **platform agnostic**.
-If you think it is not the case, please raise an [issue](https://github.com/paypal/data-contract-template/issues).
+If you think it is not the case, please raise an issue(link yet to be added).

 ## Demographics
 This section contains general information about the contract.